 - Skippers must report ALL accidents, injuries and collisions to the lead instructor.
 Failure to report any incidents may result in suspension of privileges.
 Staff must complete an Incident Report for documentation purposes.
 If you are involved in ANY type of collision with a boat, wall or other obstruction, you must report it to the lead instructor – no matter how insignificant you believe it was.

 - SCSS reserves the right to cancel the evening race at any time if wind speeds or gusts exceed 18 mph.

 - If a race canceled due to weather there will be a makeup race the following Wednesday.
 SCSS will make every effort to host six races throughout the summer.

 UPDATE: Due to popular demand, Wednesday Night Racing is happening EVERY WEDNESDAY!
 We’ll keep it running as long as interest is high!

 Participants are welcome to arrive and start setting up their boats at 5pm.
 The first race will begin at 6pm.

 Single races will be $30 per boat (skipper and crew).
-You can purchase a series of six races for $150 per boat (skipper and crew).
-These fees give you access to the boats, a skills evaluation, and on the water instruction.
+This fee gives you access to the boats, a skills evaluation, and on the water race committee.